 - Blood Magic: The sacrifice of Dennis Knight involved Undertaker slitting his own wrist with a dagger and letting it drip into a goblet, which Knight was forced to drink from.
 Undertaker then carved his symbol into Knight's chest, proclaiming him Mideon.

-- Card-Carrying Villain: The Undertaker was this in spades during this era.
-Right before The Reveal of the Higher Power, Vince McMahon (via titantron) demanded that the "evil demonic SOB show his face to the world now".
+- Card-Carrying Villain: Right before The Reveal of the Higher Power, Vince McMahon (via titantron) demanded that the "evil demonic SOB show his face to the world now".
 Right after this Vince revealed himself to be the Higher Power in an over-the-top villainous, gloating manner.
 So he basically called himself evil and demonic and was proud of it.

 - Chewing the Scenery: Vince McMahon revealing himself as the Higher Power is one of the most famous examples in wrestling.Vince McMahon: IT'S ME, AUSTIN!!!!
 IT'S ME, AUSTIN!!!!
 IT WAS ME ALL ALONG, AUSTIN!!!!